OfficeDev/office-js-docs-pr/docs/excel/custom-functions-best-practices.md

 * Do not change the value of an `id` property in the JSON metadata file after it's been associated with a corresponding JavaScript function name.
 You can change the function name that end users see in Excel by updating the `name` property within the JSON metadata file, but you should never change the value of an `id` property after it's been established.

-* In the JavaScript file, specify a custom function association after each function.
+* In the JavaScript file, associate each custom function with its metadata `id`.
 This is done by calling the `CustomFunctions.associate` method, as seen in the following example.

     ```js
     /**